NotoriousENG/BADAS_Scripts/README.md

 Dialogue Files can be written with your favorite text editor.
 I used .txt but you can use any of these: https://docs.unity3d.com/Manual/class-TextAsset.html.
 I like to denote a new dialogue portion with an extra newline.
 Additionally, you can set the name for a line of dialogue by writing [NAME=TheNameYouWant] at the beginning of a line of text.
 This name will remain until you finish the dialogue or change it.
 ## Weapons and Projectiles
 More Complicated, see tutorial video above.
+## EnemyAI
+### Patrol
+* Create a container (Empty gameObject) for the enemy, inside this container will be a gameObject (an enemy) with an animator, rigidbody2D (gravity set to zero, Z rotation locked), and a collider2D of some sort.
+* Create or add an animation then go to the animator window.
+* Add a state for Patrol, add the patrol behaviour of your choice (EnemyPatrolAreaBehaviour/ EnemyPatrolPathBehaviour).
+* If using EnemyPatrolPathBehaviour, add an empty called "Paths" to your container and add new empties to create a path.
+To make this easier, you can add the DrawTransformLines script.
+To traverse the blue lines only, set isLoop to false.
+If is Loop is true, you will also traverse the red line (complete the loop).
+### Chase
+* Create a new animator state e.g. Chase
+* add EnemyChaseBehaviour to the state
+* to get colisions, add a new collider (not trigger)
+* (NOTICE) there is no intelligent pathfinding, look into A* for this functionality if you think you need it: https://arongranberg.com/astar/ , https://www.youtube.com/watch?v=jvtFUfJ6CP8&t=908s
+### Controller
+* add to enemy gameObject
+* set the respawnRange (how far away from the player before the enemy gives up)
+* make sure the animator has a parameter called "distance" of type float
+* set up transitions between your states